-All of the health benefits of eating seaweed will particularly benefit under-developed countries where malnutrition is still so extensive.
+All of the health benefits of eating seaweed will particularly benefit under-developed countries where malnutrition is still extensive.

-For this reason, it is therefore incredibly important for the health of the planet that this resource valued and used sustainably.
+For this reason, it is therefore incredibly important for the health of the planet that this resource is valued and used sustainably.

 What are the benefits of seaweed in the fight against climate change?

 - Using seaweed in animal feed to reduce methane emissions.
 Being a naturally occurring food that does not require fertilizers or pesticides, you can reduce the methane in ruminants' belching (making up a huge 12% of human-made greenhouse gas emissions) in a non-harmful way by adding algae to their feed.

 - It is predicted that methane emissions could be reduced by up to 90% as a result, while improving the overall health of the animals.

 - Components found in seaweed can be used as a sustainable replacement for plastics.

 - It has the potential to be an organic fertilizer.